-Is the perfect solution for both Home and Small Business Embroidery This is why we are so passionate about this wonderful machine.
-It is the ideal machine for anyone who is ready to upgrade to a top of the range machine.
-It gives you the best possible results for home embroidery and is an ideal machine to run a home-based embroidery business should you ever wish to do so.
+Brother's PR Series multi-needle machines are the perfect solution for both home and small business embroidery.
+This is why we are so passionate about these wonderful machines.
+They are ideal machine for anyone who is ready to upgrade to a top of the range machine.
+They give the best possible results for home embroidery and are ideal to run a home-based embroidery business should you ever wish to do so.
 They are easy to operate, take up very little space and free up your time.
-The only regret multi needle machine owners ever express is that they did not upgrade sooner.
-So if you already have one - fantastic!
-If not - it is worth considering!
+The only regret multi-needle machine owners ever express is that they did not upgrade sooner.
+So if you already have one—fantastic!
+If not, it is worth considering!

 Do I need to be a 'qualified embroiderer' to run a home-based embroidery business?

-No, there is no requirement at all.
+No, there is no legal requirement at all.
 You do not have to have a Trade Certificate but of course you should feel confident in your own ability to provide a quality outcome.
-Echidna Sewing Products can ensure that you do just that.
+Echidna can ensure that you do just that.

 Do I need an ABN?
 (Australian Business Number)

 If you plan to procure an income (profit) from embroidery then you will most likely need to apply for an ABN.
 But nevertheless we recommend that you talk to your accountant or a business adviser to ensure you meet any necessary requirements.